Skip to main content

 Where are you from?
 I’m originally from Miami, FL (born and raised).
 I then lived in Tallahassee for four years.
 During that time I started my policing career in 2016, then moved to Madison in May of 2018.

 How long have you been in law enforcement?
-I have been in law enforcement for 5 years overall, 3 years in Madison as of May 2021.
+I have been in law enforcement since January 2016.
+I have been with MPD since May 2018.

 Outside interests/passions: I love basketball; playing and watching.
 I’m looking forward to coaching my kiddos when they are a little older.
 I’m also trying to get back into poetry.
 I used to write a lot more when I was in my high school days.